Skip to navigation Skip to content

 Escalations for vacation of home review processing

-An escalation for a vacation of home review may be needed for:
+An escalation to complete or extend a vacation of home review may be needed for a:

-• customer request for more time to provide requested information
+• customer asking for more time to provide requested information

-• restoration from suspension due to non-compliance with a home vacation review (including if the customer passed away)
+• restoration from a suspension due to non-compliance with a vacation of home review

-Note: if the customer has passed away when the payment is suspended, HVR processing are to restore payment from the date payment was suspended and finalise the review activity.
-Service Officer(s) in service centre or Smart Centres can then proceed with DEA action.
+If the customer has passed away when the payment is suspended, restore payment from the date payment was suspended and finalise the review activity.
+Service Officer(s) in Service Centre or Smart Centres can then proceed with Death (DEA) action.

 Temporary accommodation and Rent Assistance (RA)